RKlompUU/nix-recipes/pg-server/README.md

 ## Connecting to the server

-See `./env` for connection settings (pg user, password, etc.), these may be changed.
+See `./env` for connection settings (pg user, password, etc.), you're free to change these prior to initialization of a new database instance (i.e. each first `./run` execution of a new instance will initialize according to the settings in `./env`).